OpenTreeOfLife/propinquity/README.md

 ## Usage

-After you have installed the software and tweaked the seting in your `config` file as described above, you may run synthesis just by typing
+After you have installed the software and tweaked the setting in your `config` file as described above, you may run synthesis just by typing

     $ make

 ## Artifacts
+The pipeline produces artifacts at each step of the pipeline.
+Click on any link below to see more information about the output files in these directories.

   1. [phylo_induced_taxonomy](phylo_induced_taxonomy/README.md)
   1. [phylo_snapshot](phylo_snapshot/README.md)
   1. [cleaned_ott](cleaned_ott/README.md)